 Eaton Vance in Focus

-Based in Boston, Eaton Vance (EV) is in the Finance sector, and so far this year, shares have seen a price change of 14.67%.
-The investment manager is paying out a dividend of $0.35 per share at the moment, with a dividend yield of 3.47% compared to the Financial - Investment Management industry's yield of 3.22% and the S&P 500's yield of 1.96%.
+Eaton Vance (EV) is headquartered in Boston, and is in the Finance sector.
+The stock has seen a price change of 18.45% since the start of the year.
+The investment manager is currently shelling out a dividend of $0.35 per share, with a dividend yield of 3.36%.
+This compares to the Financial - Investment Management industry's yield of 2.82% and the S&P 500's yield of 1.92%.

 Looking at dividend growth, the company's current annualized dividend of $1.40 is up 9.4% from last year.
-Eaton Vance has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 8.76%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Eaton Vance's current payout ratio is 43%.
-This means it paid out 43% of its trailing 12-month EPS as dividend.
+Over the last 5 years, Eaton Vance has increased its dividend 5 times on a year-over-year basis for an average annual increase of 8.76%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Eaton Vance's current payout ratio is 43%, meaning it paid out 43% of its trailing 12-month EPS as dividend.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, EV presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+That said, they can take comfort from the fact that EV is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).